 In an Emergency Situation Dial 911 - In the event of an emergency or if you feel your personal safety is threatened, do not use these forms.
-Please contact the UW-Whitewater Police Services by dialing 911.
+Please contact the UW-Whitewater Police Department by dialing 911.

 Please review the options below to find the appropriate form:

 Please follow the above link to report a concern or incident in the following areas: CARE Team Reporting, Sexual Misconduct Reporting, Hate and Bias Reporting, Clery Act Reporting, or Hazing Incident Reporting.

 Complaints against faculty under Chapter VI of Faculty Personnel Rules »

 This complaint process may be used by any individual who seeks to file a formal complaint against a faculty member for an alledged violation of University rules or policies or conduct which adversely affects the faculty members performace of their obligation to the University and could lead to discipline or dismissal.

 NOTE: Students are encouraged to review the General Student Grievance process to determine if that is more applicable for addressing or resolving the dispute.

 UWS Chapter 17 contains the student nonacademic misconduct policies and procedures for filing complaints and pursuing disciplinary action against respondent students.
 It states what types of conduct is prohibited, how to file a complaint against a student, and the procedures used to initiate disciplinary action up to and including expulsion for engaging in prohibited conduct.
 These procedures apply to both on and off campus conduct under certain circumstances.
 The process also provides educational opportunities to encourage students to evaluate their own decision-making and acquire new skills to improve their choices in the future.